Stable routine in 14 days after major life changes.

 What if I feel fine emotionally but can’t function?

-This is exactly why I built it.
-Sometimes the emotional grieving is done, but the behavioral cues are gone.
-We rebuild those cues.
+This is exactly who this is for.
+Sometimes the emotional grieving is done, but the behavioral cues tied to the partner are gone.
+We rebuild those neutral triggers.

 “Not therapy.
 Not a diagnosis.
 Practical structure only.”